-2017 vs. 2016 Alliant Energy IPL WPL Lower payments to retire long-term debt \$309 \$- \$- Higher net proceeds from common stock issuances 123 Net changes in the amount of commercial paper and other short-term borrowings outstanding 87 (60) Higher (lower) net proceeds from issuance of long-term debt (250) (50) 300 Higher capital contributions from IPL's and WPL's parent company, Alliant Energy 10 30 Other (includes higher dividend payments in 2017) (66) (24) (12) \$203 (\$64) \$258
+Alliant Energy IPL WPL Lower (higher) payments to retire long-term debt \$599 \$350 (\$250) Higher net proceeds from common stock issuances 194 Higher (lower) net proceeds from issuance of long-term debt (550) 100 350 Net changes in the amount of commercial paper and other short-term borrowings outstanding (130) (101) (18) Lower capital contributions from IPL's and WPL's parent company, Alliant Energy (300) (75) Other (25) 2 (13) \$88 \$51 (\$6)

 FERC and Public Utility Holding Company Act Financing Authorizations - Under the Public Utility Holding Company Act of 2005, FERC has authority over the issuance of utility securities, except to the extent that a public utility's primary state regulatory commission has retained jurisdiction over such matters.
 FERC currently has authority over the issuance of securities by IPL.
 FERC does not have authority over the issuance of securities by Alliant Energy, WPL, AEF or Corporate Services.

-In 2017, IPL received authorization from FERC to issue securities in 2018 and 2019 as follows (in millions):
+In 2019, IPL received authorization from FERC to issue securities in 2020 and 2021 as follows (in millions):

-Initial Authorization Remaining Capacity as of December 31, 2018 Long-term debt securities issuances in aggregate \$1,100 \$600 Short-term debt securities outstanding at any time (including borrowings from its parent) 300 250 Preferred stock issuances in aggregate 300 300
+Capacity as of December 31, 2019 Long-term debt securities issuances in aggregate \$700 Short-term debt securities outstanding at any time (including borrowings from its pa arent) 400 Preferred stock issuances in aggregate 300

-State Regulatory Financing Authorizations - In August 2017, WPL received authorization from the PSCW to have up to \$400 million of short-term borrowings and/or letters of credit outstanding at any time through the earlier of the expiration date of WPL's credit facility agreement (including extensions) or December 2024.
-As of December 31, 2018, WPL also had authority to issue up to \$650 million of long-term debt securities in aggregate in 2019 pursuant to a December 2016 PSCW order.
+State Regulatory Financing Authorizations - In 2017, WPL received authorization from the PSCW to have up to \$400 million of short-term borrowings and/or letters of credit outstanding at any time through the earlier of the expiration date of WPL's credit facility agreement (including extensions) or December 2024.
+In October 2019, WPL received authorization from the PSCW to issue up to \$350 million of long-term debt securities in aggregate in 2020.